Keto French Toast Sticks

-You can freeze the extra slices and use them later as a keto sandwich for lunch or toast for breakfast scrambled eggs for example.
+You can freeze the extra slices and use them later as a keto sandwich for lunch or toast for breakfast scrambled eggs, for example.

 Next, beat together the four ingredients below into a shallow dish.

 You have to cut the bread differently.
 For slices, cut the bread into 3/4″ to 1″.
 For sticks, then cut each slice into long sticks.

 Finally, cook the bread on a non-stick skillet, lightly greased with butter or coconut oil.
-Cool over medium heat until browned on both sides.
+Cook over medium heat until browned on both sides.

 You can serve your French toasts plain or with some of the keto toppings below: